Red Cross parcel: American

-World War II
+Second World War

-Red Cross food parcels during World War II were mostly provided from the United Kingdom, Canada and America (after 1941).
+Red Cross food parcels during the Second World War were mostly provided from the United Kingdom, Canada and America (after 1941).
 An Allied POW might receive any of these packages at any one given time, regardless of his or her own nationality.
 This was because all such packages were sent from their country of origin to central collection points, where they were subsequently distributed to Axis POW camps by the International Committee of the Red Cross.

 For POWs held by Axis forces in Europe the parcel route through Lisbon required escorted ships to bring the crates of parcels, or for British, mail bags full of parcels, to Lisbon, there being no safe conduct agreement.
 In Portugal, parcels would be loaded onto Red Cross marked ships with many taken through the port of Marseilles, for onward freighting by rail to Geneva, from where they would be sent to various camps by the International Committee of the Red Cross.
 Barcelona was also used as an Iberian transit port, with Toulon as an alternative French port.
 The returning ships sometimes carried allied civilians and wounded being repatriated.

 The route from Iberia to the South of France was not safe.
 The Red Cross ship SS Padua was damaged by British bombing in Genoa in 1942 and then sunk by a mine outside Marseilles in October 1943.
 The SS Embla was bombed by British aircraft on 6 April 1944 causing a fire, and the same ship was attacked again on 20 April 1944, by American B-26 bombers, who this time sank the ship and killed the ICRC agent.
 On 6 May the "Christina" was attacked while at anchor in Sete.
 This latest act resulted in the ICRC suspending the route.
 The Operation Dragoon invasion of Southern France, preliminary bombing in July and the actual invasion in August 1944 put a stop to rail transport and then Marseilles being used by the Red Cross.
 The SS Vega sailed to the alternative port of Toulon with parcels in November 1944.

 On 8 May 1945, it was reported that 7,000,000 parcels, weighing 35000 t were at sea or in warehouses in Britain, Lisbon, Barcelona, Marseilles, Toulon, Geneva and Gothenburg.
 A Red Cross representative said that they were not perishable and could be used for distressed civilians and as a flexible reserve.

 British food parcels

-During World War II, The British Joint War Organisation sent standard food parcels, invalid food parcels, medical supplies, educational books and recreational materials to prisoners of war worldwide.
+During the Second World War, the British Joint War Organisation sent standard food parcels, invalid food parcels, medical supplies, educational books and recreational materials to prisoners of war worldwide.
 During the conflict, over 20 million standard food parcels were sent.
 Typical contents of such a parcel included: